 Bribery and corruption

 In general, corruption does not constitute a significant issue for foreign investors in Ireland.
 There are only minor areas of concern where some issues related to bribery and corruption have been reported.
-In the past, a small number of public officials have been convicted of corruption however this is not a common occurrence.
-Other issues have been reported in the pharmaceuticals industry, such as the theft of hospital funds and the complicity of pharmaceutical companies, health workers and public officials in selling or prescribing unsuitable or counterfeit drugs to patients.
+In the past, there have been a small number convictions of public officials for corruption.
+However, this is not a common occurrence.
+Furthermore, other issues have been reported in the pharmaceuticals industry, such as the theft of hospital funds and the complicity of pharmaceutical companies, health workers and public officials in selling or prescribing unsuitable or counterfeit drugs to patients.
 Currently, there are calls for further police reforms in order to deal with systemic corruption within the police force.
-The most discussed issue is the introduction of whistleblower legislation seen as vital for the prevention and detection of corruption in Ireland.
+The most discussed issue is the introduction of whistleblower legislation.
+It is vital for the prevention and detection of corruption in Ireland.

 However, overall, in the Transparency International Corruption Perceptions Index 2012, Ireland ranks 69th (on a scale from 0 (highly corrupt) to 100 (very clean).